FAQ

 What is KeyboardKit?

-KeyboardKit is a comprehensive Swift SDK that helps developers build custom keyboards for iOS and iPadOS.
-It provides all the tools you need including autocomplete, autocorrect, emoji support, and much more.
+KeyboardKit is a comprehensive custom keyboard framework that helps you build custom keyboards for iOS and iPadOS.
+It provides all the tools you need and can be customized to great extent.

-Do I need prior experience with keyboard development?
+Do I need prior experience with custom keyboard development?

 While some iOS development experience is helpful, KeyboardKit is designed to be beginner-friendly.
 Our comprehensive documentation and examples will help you get started quickly.